Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: System Model

-After canceling the direct-link interference and applying matched filtering, the sensing SINR at BS $m$ is obtained in average-power form by taking expectations over the sensing symbols and the normalized RCS with $\mathbb{E}[|s_{m,q,l}[n]|^{2}]=\mathbb{E}[|\xi_{j,m,k}|^{2}]=1$.
-It reduces to deterministic quadratic forms in the beamformers and array responses, as given in \eqref{eq:sensing_SINR}.
+After direct-link cancellation and matched filtering, the sensing SINR at BS $m$ is obtained in average-power form by taking expectations over the sensing symbols and normalized RCS, which yields the deterministic quadratic form in \eqref{eq:sensing_SINR}.

-Based on the derived sensing SINR, we can further quantify the effectiveness of target detection using the concept of radar MI.
-Radar MI is a metric rooted in information theory, which measures the amount of information that the received radar signal conveys about the target response.
-A higher radar MI value implies a stronger dependency between the received signal and the target characteristics, thereby indicating improved radar sensing accuracy.
-By leveraging the sensing SINR, the radar MI for BSs in time slot $n$ can be expressed as